Hombre2014/hello-rails-react/README.md

 # Hello Rails React

->  Ruby Raect App
+>  Ruby on rails and React App

 ## Description

-integrating Rails and React in one app.
+Iintegrating Rails and React in one application.

 ## Project requirements